Convex-Dev/lab.cvx/module/lib/README.md

 ## Local Networks

+NOTE: Convex Shell must be aliased in your system as `cvx`.

 Running test networks of N peers on a single machine for test purposes, each peer running in its own process.
 Built on the Peer tooling exposed in the previous example.